mrvoid/zotrax-printer-api/README.md

 ## Printer discovery in local network

-UDP packet with payload `Zortrax` to your broadcast.
+UDP packet on port `8001` with payload `Zortrax` to your broadcast.
 You will reveive a response on the same port if there is compatible hardware present.

 ### UDP Response structure